-MFA is mandatory for students and applicants as of June 1, 2022.
-Information and detailed set-up instructions for MFA is provided below.
+Information and detailed set-up instructions for MFA are provided below.

-Introduction FAQ Configure your Microsoft Authenticator App Configure SMS or Calling Configure Yubico Security Key
+Introduction FAQ Configure your Microsoft Authenticator App How can I change my MFA Settings?
+Configure SMS or Calling Configure Yubico Security Key

 Multi-Factor Authentication (MFA) is a mechanism that provides a secondary form of identification when logging in to ensure you are who you claim to be.